Aspose/releases.aspose.com/content/en/words/net/release-notes/2025/aspose-words-for-net-25-3-release-notes.md

 public bool UpdateAmbiguousTextFont { get; set; }
 {{< /highlight >}}

-This use case shows how to specify the desired behavior to set the attributes of the appropriate font:
+This use case shows how to control font selection for ambiguous characters in Word documents using UpdateAmbiguousTextFont:
 {{< gist "aspose-words-gists" "1a265b92fa0019b26277ecfef3c20330" "update-ambiguous-text-font.cs" >}}